open-world-agents/ocap/README.md

 > **TL;DR**: Complete, high-performance desktop recording tool for Windows.
 Captures everything in one command.

-📊 **Working with recorded data?** See the [Data Guide](https://open-world-agents.github.io/open-world-agents/data/) for analysis, processing, and ML integration.
+📊 **Working with recorded data?** See the [OWAMcap Format Guide](https://open-world-agents.github.io/open-world-agents/data/technical-reference/format-guide) for analysis, processing, and ML integration.

 ## Key Features